Configure RoboGEO

 StampTitleFontSize

 Specify the header font size.
-If you enter 0 (the default), the program will automatically determine the optimal size so that the width is as wide as possible without exceeding the image width, but never being taller than 4% of the overall image height.
+If you enter 0 (the default), the program will automatically determine the optimal size so that the width is as wide as possible without exceeding the image width, but never being taller than what's specified by StampTitleFontSizePercentage of the overall image height.

 StampTitleFontBold